Audiology Today Editorial Guidelines

 AT welcomes the submission of feature articles, opinion pieces, special interest articles, case studies, and letters to the editor (see specific guidelines for these letters).

 Author Information: Include author(s’) full name(s), degrees, titles, affiliation/employer, phone number, employer’s city and state, and a 2-3 sentence biography for each author.

-- Feature articles must be between 1,000 and 2,500 words including the references and may include up to four (4) figures or tables; articles that are exceed the required word limit or the four figures/tables will be not be reviewed by the editorial team.
+Feature articles: Between 1,000 and 2,500 words including the references and may include up to four figures or tables.
+Articles exceeding the required word limit or the four figures/tables will be not be reviewed by the editorial team.